-The radio comes boxed with a charger, 110-240V US plug Power adapter, belt clip, a pair of earpiece and mic, battery, small 12-page manual, and 11cm SMA antenna.
+The radio comes boxed with a charger, 110-240V US plug Power adapter, belt clip, a pair of earpieces and mic, battery, small 12-page manual, and 11cm SMA antenna.

 Performance Of The Baofeng BF 888S Review

-Once the batteries of the 888S are inserted, the radio as good to go.
+Once the batteries of the 888S are inserted, the radio is good to go.
 When you power it on, a sizzling sound will welcome you, and the led indicator would switch on automatically.

 Range: The range of a radio is not always predictable.
 It depends on the distraction between the radios.
 But when I tried the Baofeng 888S, with many obstructions, it worked 1 km.

 I haven’t done more than that.
-But the sound quality if these radios are so good, even when foreign languages like Chinese and Arabic are spoken through them.
+But the sound quality of these radios is so good, even when foreign languages like Chinese and Arabic are spoken through them.

-And you could try it outside too, that went about four kilometers when one of my friends tried it on a hike.
+And you could try it outside too, that went about four kilometres when one of my friends tried it on a hike.
 In a flat open country.

 Programming The Radio: Another impressive feature of the B-888S is that it is one of the few radios that require programming before usage.
 You can’t grab it and go straight with the transmission process unless you’ll be using it as an emergency device.